intershop/helm-charts/charts/iom/README.rst

 Each provisioning method can be configured in more detail.
 Therefore separate parameter-groups were introduced, which mirror the names of the provisioning methods: *persistence.dynamic|static|local*.

-The old parameter *persistence.storageClass* belongs to *dynamic* provisioning, therefore it was moved to *persistence.dynamic.storageClass*.
+The old parameter *persistence.storageClass* belongs to *dynamic* provisioning, therefore it was renamed to *persistence.dynamic.storageClass*.
-The old parameter *persistence.hostPath*, belongs to *local* provisioning and was therefore moved to parameter *persistence.local.hostPath*.
+The old parameter *persistence.hostPath*, belongs to *local* provisioning and was therefore renamed to *persistence.local.hostPath*.

 The former parameter *persistence.annotations* was split into three different parameters, one for each provisioning method: *persistence.dynamic|static|local.annotations*.
 This